 The short answer is that yes, when a person overdoses on an opioid that doesn’t have tons of unknown ingredients, Naloxone can – and will – work.
 Is it a total solution to opioid abuse?
 Sadly, no.

 Also, it is becoming more common for those who abuse opioids to wind up using substances that are more potent than their “usual” preferred drugs.
 In this case, it may take more than one dose of Naloxone to pull a person out of an overdose.

 Chances are, if someone overdoses on an opioid, they are really struggling with an addiction.
 In this case, the need for treatment is genuine.
-There are many rehab options out there, too, but not all of them are as comprehensive as someone that struggles with an addiction to opioids might need.
+There are many rehab options out there, too, but not all of them are as comprehensive as someone who struggles with an addiction to opioids might need.